Hai4320/How-mobile-cross-platform-works/README.md

 # How Does Cross-Platform Mobile App Work?
-This documment is my personal reserch about mobile crossplatform frameworks, in this doccument I will:
+This document is my reserch about mobile cross-platform frameworks, in this document I will:
-- Explain how cross-platform like Flutter, KMM work on each mobile platform, such as Android and iOS.
+- Explain how cross-platform like Flutter, Kotlin Multiplatfom work on each mobile platform, such as Android and iOS.
-- Compare between Cross-Platform vs Native App and Cross-Platform together.
+- Compare Cross-Platform vs Native App and Cross-Platform.

 _Please give me some feedback if you have any concerns.
 It will help me become a better developer. :))_